|Nutritional Guidelines (per serving)|

 This cabbage makes a delicious side dish for just about any meal.
 The cabbage is cut into wedges, cooked, and then served with a simple cheddar cheese sauce.
 Crumbled crisply cooked bacon makes the perfect garnish for the cabbage.

-To give the cheese some smoky flavor, replace a tablespoon or two the butter with bacon drippings.
+To give the cheese some smoky flavor, replace a tablespoon or two of the butter with bacon drippings.

 The dish is good with or without the bacon.
 Feel free to finish it with a sprinkling of paprika for color and flavor.
 Or mince some leftover browned ham and sprinkle it over the wedges.
 Carraway seeds, parsley, poppy seeds, and nutmeg go particularly well with cabbage.